ros-workshop/manipulation/README.md

 <node name="arm_controller_spawner" pkg="controller_manager" type="controller_manager" args="spawn arm_controller gripper_controller" respawn="false" output="screen"/>
 ```

-Line 25 shows you where you can find the controller config file.
+* **Line 25**: shows you where you can find the controller config file.
-Line 26 shows us how this configuration file is used to load the controllers we want, and have them take control of the joints we want them to.
+* **Line 26**: shows us how this configuration file is used to load the controllers we want, and have them take control of the joints we want them to.

 But, what about the `joint_state_controller`?

-This is contained in another launch file, referenced on line 22 of the `ur_gazebo ur5.launch` file we have been looking at.
+This is contained in another launch file, referenced on line 22 of the [`ur_gazebo ur5.launch`][ur5-launch] file we have been looking at.

 ```xml
 <include file="$(find ur_gazebo)/launch/controller_utils.launch"/>